-In addition to incorporating the topic of modern slavery into our Code, during the Reporting Period, we began developing a specialized teammate training module on forced labour and child labour.
+In addition to incorporating the topic of modern slavery into our Code of Conduct, during the Reporting Period, CCTF completed and published a specialized teammate training module on forced labour and child labour.
 The training provides an overview of Canada's approach to modern slavery, including the key elements of the Act, describes CCTF's risk mitigation efforts, and provides recommendations on how CCTF teammates can assist in identifying and mitigating forced labour and child labour within our business.
-The training was developed internally and will take the form of an interactive online course with assessments incorporated at various sections to evaluate the participant's understanding of the material.
-The training will be available to all CCTF teammates and will be mandatory for certain roles, including leadership, management, and teammates involved in quality assurance, vendor selection and/or purchasing.
+The training was developed internally and takes the form of an interactive online course with assessments incorporated at various sections to evaluate the participant's understanding of the material.
+The training is available to all CCTF teammates and is mandatory for certain roles, including leadership, management, and teammates involved in quality assurance, vendor selection and/or purchasing.